Q&A With Top Oregon Workers' Compensation Lawyer, Lauren Oda

-Employers have five days from the date they receive notice of a claim or accident to notify their insurer.
+A: Employers have 5 days from the date they receive notice of a claim or accident to notify their insurer.
 There are several pieces of information that must be included on the notice, and it is generally provided on Form 801 “Report of Job Injury or Illness.”
-Failure to timely notify the insurer may result in civil penalties.
+Failure to notify the insurer timely may result in civil penalties.

 Q: Now that marijuana is legal in Oregon, how does that influence drug testing after an injury at work?

-It really hasn’t changed how employer’s test.
-If the employer has a policy to drug test after any work injury, then they can continue to test.
-The same standard applies regarding compensability of the work injury.
+A: It really hasn’t changed how employers test.
+If the employer’s policy is to drug test after any work injury, then they can continue to test.
+The same standard applies regarding the compensability of the work injury.
 The employer would have the burden of proving the drug use was the major contributing cause of the work injury to avoid compensability.

 However, depending on the employer’s drug policy, a positive test for marijuana could result in termination of employment.